thisKeeWord/Ana-LoL-ics/README.md

 ## Post-game Data Analysis

-This app is designed to present your post-game statistics in such a way that you can visually see your improvements game-by-game (coming soon) and can compare stats to others.
+This app is designed to present your post-game statistics in such a way that you can visually see your improvements game-by-game and can compare stats to others.

 ![Screenshot](/readmeImages/Analolics1.png) ![Screenshot](/readmeImages/Analolics6.png)